 Small exterior memorial

 Here you’ll find a small memorial on the outside of the cathedral.
 It consists of a small window shrouded in bullet holes underneath a plaque commemorating many of the heroes related to Operation Anthropoid (the seven paratroopers, the cathedral’s Bishop Gorazd, and other helpers).
-There’s also typically a collection of candles, flowers, and/or wreaths.
+There’s usually a collection of candles, flowers, and/or wreaths here too.

 Through this window, Nazi soldiers shot at the paratroopers, threw grenades, and flooded the crypt with fire hoses.
 This small memorial was created in 1947.